Group Tutoring Vs One-on-One: How It Compares For Cost & Effectiveness

 Address misconceptions;

-Consolidate learning and/or stretch learning even further.Â
+Consolidate learning and/or stretch learning even further.

-One to one tutoring research
+One-on-one tutoring research

-Advantages of one to one tutoring
+Advantages of one-on-one tutoring

-Personalised: Individual, persoanlised and focused attention for the pupils is a huge advantage of one to one tutoring.
-As teachers and SLT, we want to ensure all our children achieve this in class but the reality is that it is not always possible.Â
+Personalised: Individual, personalised and focused attention for the students is a huge advantage of one-on-one tutoring.
+As teachers and school leaders, we want to ensure all our children achieve this in class, but the reality is that it is not always possible.

 Karan Johnson, Teacher and Third Space Learning customer, Moss Hall Junior School, Barnet

-Disadvantages of one to one tutoring
+Disadvantages of one-on-one tutoring

 Third Space Learning is just as effective as bringing in a one-to-one tutor but it’s so much cheaper, so you can afford to have more children doing it.
 Plus, the children love it and they’re so enthusiastic about it!
 What’s not to like?
 It’s cheaper, the children do just as well and they really like it!

-Clare Sealy, Headteacher, St. Matthias Primary School, London
+Clare Sealy, Headteacher, St. Matthias Primary School

+Student needs: One-on-one tutoring is not for everyone.
+Some students feel pressured in a one-on-one environment and may prefer the environment provided by small group tutoring.
 However, this highlights the need to find the correct provider with high quality, trained tutors to maximise progress.

-How to make one to one tutoring a success
+How to make one-on-one tutoring a success

-Once you have selected the best provider and tutor for your school’s needs, ensure tutors take time to build rapport with pupils and establish a supportive learning environment.
+Once you have selected the best provider and tutor for your school’s needs, ensure tutors take time to build rapport with students and establish a supportive learning environment.
 With the right match, you’ll see:

 An increase in pupil confidence and self-esteem;